SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > 11.5.2 Direct economic loss in relation to global GDP, damage to critical infrastructure and number of disruptions to basic services, attributed to disasters

-This target is interpreted to cover research on reducing deaths/missing people caused by disasters and the impact of disasters on GDP/GGDP losses.
+This target is interpreted to cover research on reducing deaths, missing and affected people caused by disasters and the impact of disasters on GDP/GGDP losses.
 We include man-made or natural/ecological disasters, which includes water-related disasters such as drought and floods.

 Terms were gathered from the SDG Indicators Metadata Repository (<a id="SDGmetarep">[UN Statistics Division, 2022](#f2)</a>), the Sendai Framework as presented on prevetionweb (<a id="sendai">[UN Office for Disaster Risk Reduction, n.d.](#f6)</a>) and the SDG 11 Synthesis Report from the 2018 High Level Political Forum (<a id="hlpf2018">[United Nations, 2018](#f7)</a>).
 Terms were also added from a standardised list of disasters we created to be used across SDG search strings, which was based on hazards listed in <a id="disasters">[Murray et al., (2021)](#f5)</a>.